Infinity Mining (ASX:IMI) Quick Ratio: 0.26 (As of Sep. 2025) — 92% Below Median

 What is Infinity Mining Quick Ratio?

-Infinity Mining has a quick ratio of 2.46.
-It generally indicates good short-term financial strength.
+Infinity Mining has a quick ratio of 0.26.
+It indicates that the company cannot currently fully pay back its current liabilities.

 The historical rank and industry rank for Infinity Mining's Quick Ratio or its related term are showing as below: